Édgar Chinchilla

-Édgar David Chinchilla López (born 8 May 1987 in Guatemala City) is a Guatemalan footballer who plays as a striker.
+Édgar David Chinchilla López (born 8 May 1987 in Guatemala City) is a retired Guatemalan footballer who played as a striker.

 International

 Chinchilla made his debut for the Guatemala national football team on 29 June 2009 against Mexico, coming on as a late substitute.
 He then made his second appearance for the Guatemala national team on 7 September 2012 against Japan coming on as a half-time substitute for Johnny Alexander Girón Ochoa.